Here’s How To Get A Baby on Board Badge

-How do you get hold of your own TFL ‘Baby on Board’ badge to use on London’s public transport?
+Are you pregnant and want to get hold of your own TFL ‘Baby on Board’ badge to use on London’s public transport?

-If you’re pregnant, need your own badge, and are wondering where to get one from don’t assume you just needed to ask at a London tube or overground ticket office and they’d dish you one out right there on the spot…that’s not always the case…
+If you’re pregnant, need your own baby on board badge, and are wondering where to get one from don’t assume you can just ask at a London tube or overground ticket office and they’d dish you one out right there on the spot.
+TRhat’s not always the case.

 Here’s more on why you would need a badge and where you can get one from.